 The strands line only has meaning for DNA motifs and indicates if motifs were created from sites on both the given and the reverse complement strands of the DNA sequences.
 If this line is not supplied then the MEME Suite will assume that DNA motifs were created from both strands.

 The which strands can be replaced with + to indicate only the given strand and + - to indicate both strands.

 For example to indicate only the given strand was used:

-The background frequencies tell the MEME Suite how prevalent each letter of the motif alphabet was in the source sequences which were used to create the motifs.
+The background frequencies tell the MEME Suite how prevalent each letter of the motif alphabet was in the source sequences that were used to create the motifs.
 If the background frequencies are not supplied then the MEME Suite will assume uniform background frequencies.
-The MEME Suite uses this background to convert between motif letter-probability matrices and log-odds matrices.
+The MEME Suite uses this background to automatically create the log-odds matrices for MAST.

 The source is not required and if you wish you can leave off then end of the first line after "Background letter frequencies".
 On the next line is listed each letter in the alphabet followed by its frequency.
 The letters must be listed in the same order as in the alphabet line and the frequencies should sum to 1.